What's an Omniglot?

 Sofia

 Sofia Checchi is pursuing a B.A. in Education Studies and Linguistics at Brown University.
 Her passion for multilingual education stems from her diverse linguistic upbringing.
 Growing up in a multilingual home in Los Angeles, she spoke Italian with her mother, English with her father, and Spanish with her friends and community.
 To further expand her linguistic repertoire, she has been studying Portuguese at Brown for the past two years.
 Sofia is dedicated to helping others develop their language skills and has experience as an ESL teaching assistant in both private and public school settings.
-Outside of academics, she is an active member of the Brown University cheerleading team.

 Our Philosophy: Three Keys to Language Learning